-Returns a function which calculates the negative log likelihood for a given parameter point, evaulated with a dataset (x\observed,n\observed,x\observed\weights).
+Returns a function which calculates the negative log likelihood for a given parameter point, evaluated with a dataset (x\observed,n\observed,x\observed\weights).

-- x\observed [list of ndarray] Set of event observables with shape (n\events, n\observables). - observables [list of str or None, optional] Kinematic variables used in the histograms.
+- x\observed [list of ndarray] Set of event observables with shape $(n\events, n\observables)$ . - observables [list of str or None, optional] Kinematic variables used in the histograms.
 The names are the same as used for instance in DelphesReader. - score\components [None or list of int, optional] Defines the score components used.
-Default value: None. - $n\observed$ [int or None , optional] If int, number of observed events.
-If None, $n\observed$ is defined by the length of $x\observed$ .
-Default: None. - x\observed\weights [list of float or None, optional] List of event weights with shape (n\events).
+Default value: None. - n\observed [int or None , optional] If int, number of observed events.
+If None, n\observed is defined by the length of x\observed.
+Default: None. - x\observed\weights [list of float or None , optional] List of event weights with shape $(n\events)$ .
 If None, all events have equal weights.
 Default: None. - include\xsec [bool, optional] Whether the Poisson likelihood representing the total number of events is included in the analysis.
-Default value: True.

-- luminosity [float, optional] Integrated luminosity in pb^{-1} assumed in the analysis.
-Default value: 300000. - mode [{"weighted", "sampled", "histo"}, optional] If "sampled", for each evaulation of the likelihood function, a separate set of events are sampled and histogram is created to construct the likelihood function.
+Default value: True. - luminosity [float, optional] Integrated luminosity in pb^{-1} assumed in the analysis.
+Default value: 300000. - mode [{"weighted", "sampled", "histo"}, optional] If "sampled", for each evaluation of the likelihood function, a separate set of events are sampled and histogram is created to construct the likelihood function.
 If "weighted", first a set of weighted events is sampled which is then used to create histograms.
-Default value: "sampled" - n\histo\toys [int or None, optional] Number of events drawn to construct the histograms used.
+Default value: "sampled"

+- n\histo\toys [int or None, optional] Number of events drawn to construct the histograms used.
 If None and weighted\histo is True, all events in the training fraction of the Mad-Miner file are used.
 If None and weighted\histo is False, 100000 events are used.
 Default value: 100000. - model\file [str or None, optional] Filename of a saved neural network estimating the score.
-Required if score\components is not None.
+Required if score components is not None.
 Default value: None. - hist\bins [int or list of (int or ndarray) or None, optional] Defines the histogram binning.
 If int, gives the number of bins automatically chosen for each summary statistic.
 If list, each entry corresponds to one summary statistic (e.g. kinematic variable specified by hist\vars); an int entry corresponds to the number of automatically chosen bins, an ndarray specifies the bin edges along this dimension explicitly.
 If None, the bins are chosen according to the defaults: for one summary statistic the default is 25 bins, for 2 it's 8 bins along each direction, for more it's 5 per dimension.
 Default value: None. - thetas\binning [list of ndarray or None] Specifies the parameter points used to determine the optimal binning.
 This is requires if hist\bins doesn't already fully specify the binning of the histogram.
-Default value: None test split:
+Default value: None test\split:

-negative\log\likelihood [likelihood] Function that evaluates the negative log likelihood for a given parameter point madminer.likelihood.manipulate.fix\params (negative\log\likelihood, theta, fixed\components)
+negative\log\likelihood [likelihood] Function that evaluates the negative log likelihood for a given parameter point madminer.likelihood.manipulate.fix\params(negative\log\likelihood, theta, fixed\components=None) Function that reduces the dimensionality of a likelihood function by fixing some of the components.